Separating QMA from QCMA with a classical oracle: Acknowledgments

 \section{Acknowledgments}

-We thank James Bartusek, Andrea Coladangelo, Uma Girish, Jonas Helsen, William Kretschmer, Anand Natarajan, Barak Nehoran, Fermi Ma, Er-cheng Tang, Umesh Vazirani, and Henry Yuen for helpful discussions.
-We additionally thank Fermi Ma for suggesting comments on an early draft of the result that greatly improved the presentation.
+We thank James Bartusek, Andrea Coladangelo, Uma Girish, Andrew Huang, Jonas Helsen, William Kretschmer, Anand Natarajan, Barak Nehoran, Fermi Ma, Er-cheng Tang, Umesh Vazirani, and Henry Yuen for helpful discussions.
+We additionally thank Fermi Ma and Andrew Huang for suggesting comments on an early draft of the result that greatly improved the presentation.
 We thank Nicholas Kocurek and Joe Slote for assistance in creating figures.

 JB is supported by Henry Yuen's AFORS award FA9550-21-1-036 and NSF CAREER award CCF2144219.
 JH acknowledges funding from the Harvard Quantum Initiative postdoctoral fellowship.
 This work was partially completed while all authors were participants in the \textit{Simons Institute for the Theory of Computing}~Summer Clustering on Quantum Computing. \fi